Document

 After Surgery:

 As time passes your medications will begin to wear off and you may begin having some discomfort.
 This can be felt in many different areas due to the nature of your surgery.
 This could include the area that your ACL graft was taken from, the location that your surgeon made incisions, and in the areas of your bones that drilling was done.
 Some people may also feel some discomfort in their throat if a breathing tube was used.
-For more information on what to expect after ACL surgery, read more in our blog here.
+For more information on what to expect after ACL surgery, read this blog.

 Your healthcare team may also recommend that you use ice and compression to help control your pain and swelling after surgery.
 To learn how to do this, see our blog with a video demonstration here.
 If you are using our app for ACL rehabilitation, this will be high on your priority list for the first few days after your surgery.
 Exercise before ACL surgery can also help with controlling pain and swelling.
 Also check out our blog if you are interested in learning more about how long your ACL surgery scar will last.